Krisha-97/DSA-Practice-/README.md

 # DSA-Practice
-This repository is created to practice DSA in C++ language.
+This repository is created to practice DSA in C++